 If you believe in your own ability to manifest, to make reality out of your words, then it might be true that you should indeed be full of care about what you wish for…not just for yourself, but for others.

 A few years ago, I was in a really happy phase of life.
 Blessed with the best relationship I’ve ever been in, and I was up for what felt like my dream job.
 As soon as I hit send on my resumé for the first round of applications, I started rallying my posse.
 I had everyone praying, lighting candles, trying to manifest that this job was going to come through.
 I sent out updates every step along the way as I went through email exchanges, backdoor communiqués, phone screenings, and then the big interview.
 It really seemed like I was going to get it.
-It was down to me and another guy who worked already worked for the organization.
+It was down to me and another guy who already worked for the organization.

 Somewhere in there, I had a phone call with one of my friends: “As happy as I am for you, I have to say I’m also feeling a little bit selfish about this whole thing.
-This guy you’re with lives way north of the city, and this job is all the way up in the Buckhead.
-If your life keeps headed on this trajectory, I might not get to see you as much as I do now.”
+This guy you’re with lives way north of the city, and this job is all the way up in Buckhead.
+If your life keeps heading on this trajectory, I might not get to see you as much as I do now.”

 I didn’t get the job.
 A few months after that, my relationship ended.